 So, the short answer is yes, laser tattoo removal works but it takes a while before it does.
 If you want to remove that tattoo of a black panther on your chest that you got done during your hair metal phase in the ‘80s, you’re probably looking at only a handful of sessions before it’s off your skin.

-But even in the best case scenarios, laser removal will take a while.
+Just remember, even in the best-case scenario, laser removal will take a while.
 If you have to sit through eight sessions with at least six weeks of healing between each one, it will be almost a year before you’re rid of your tattoo.

 Does Laser Tattoo Removal Hurt?